 Uganda’s Wilderness Bike Challenge

 The Tour of Karamoja is Uganda’s official cycling event.
-As this is a special event, participation is limited to just 50 people worldwide.
+As this is a special event, participation is limited to 100 people worldwide.
+Interested in taking part?
+Check the event date below.

 Curious about what the ‘fit’ level means?
 Check the ‘Practical Information’ tab to find out.